Resilience of coral reefs: Natural disturbances

-Anthropogenic Disturbances
+Anthropogenic disturbances

 Anthropogenic forces contribute to coral reef degradation, reducing their resiliency.
 Some anthropogenic forces that degrade corals include pollution, sedimentation from coastal development, and ocean acidification due to increased fossil fuel emissions.
-The combustion of fossil fuels results in the emission of green house gases, such as carbon dioxide into the atmosphere.
+Carbon emissions cause ocean surface waters to warm and acidify.
+The combustion of fossil fuels results in the emission of greenhouse gases, such as carbon dioxide into the atmosphere.
 The ocean uptakes some of the emitted carbon dioxide, injurious to the natural processes that occur in the ocean.
 Ocean acidification results in a lower ocean water pH, negatively affecting the formation of calcium carbonate structures which are imperative to coral development.
 Developing coastal areas has the potential for chemical and nutrient pollution to run off into surrounding waters.
-Nutrient pollution causes the overgrowth of water plants which have the ability to out compete corals for space, nutrients, and other resources.
-Another anthropogenic force that degrades coral reefs is bottom trawling; a fishing practice that scrapes coral reef habitats and other bottom substrate dwelling organisms off the ocean floor.
-Bottom trawling results in physical wreckage and stress that leads to corals being broken and zooxanthellae expelled.
+Nutrient pollution causes the overgrowth of aquatic vegetation which has the ability to out-compete corals for space, nutrients, and other resources.
+Occasionally, water runoff containing pathogens from human and livestock waste can also infect coral in large outbreaks and cause damage to reefs.
+Plastic pollution is another anthropogenic disturbance that affects coral reef resilience.
+Corals may recognize microplastics as food and ingest them, possibly making the corals feel full while their digestive system is actually congested.
+Microplastics can also land on the outside of corals, causing irritation to the coral and blocking them from accessing proper food.
+Larger plastic debris is also dangerous for corals, getting caught in the coral's structure and increasing the risk of disease due to pathogens that the plastic may carry.